yudhveerchib-furious/Calculator/README.md

 # Calculator
-A basic  calc made by suing Js , html and css
+A basic  calc made by using Js , html and css